-Prerequisites: BIO 1040, CHM 1060, PSY 1010, SOC 1010.
+Prerequisites: BIO 1040 , CHM 1060 , PSY 1010 , SOC 1010 .

-NUR 2043 - Physical Assessment
+NUR 2044 - Nursing Physical Assessment

 This course focuses on the collection and organization of information relevant to a person's health status.
 Emphasis is on developing skills for taking a nursing history, for conducting a psychosocial assessment and a physical assessment on a well individual, and for reporting results of the assessment in an organized manner.
-Lecture hours/Lab hours: 2 hours lecture, 3 hours lab

-Prerequisites: BIO 1040, PSY 1010, SOC 1010.
+Fundementals of obtaining a medication history and medication calculation and administration are incorporated.
+Prerequisites: C grade or better in BIO 1040 and CHM 1080 .
+Also required are PSY 1010 and SOC 1010